brianpetro/obsidian-smart-connections/README.md

 *AI chat models available in the Smart Chat are listed below.*

 ## User Testimonials
 Hearing from those who use Smart Connections brings to life the impact it has on individuals' workflows and creativity.
-The transformative impact of Smart Connections on our users' workflows and creativity cannot be overstated.

 Here's what some of them have to say:

 - "Smart Connections is revolutionary for my process of attempting to wrangle decades of sprawling unorganized notes, journals etc. Amazing work!
 Look forward to seeing it evolve." - Ronny
 - ["I've switched over from Mem to Obsidian when I found this plugin"](https://discord.com/channels/686053708261228577/694233507500916796/1091164112425320538)